oapicf/pinterest-sdk/clients/go/generated/docs/TemplateResponseDateRange.md

 `func (o *TemplateResponseDateRange) UnsetRelativeDateRange()`

 UnsetRelativeDateRange ensures that no value is present for RelativeDateRange, not even an explicit nil
-### GetAbsoluteDateRange

-`func (o *TemplateResponseDateRange) GetAbsoluteDateRange() TemplateResponseDateRangeAbsoluteDateRange`

-GetAbsoluteDateRange returns the AbsoluteDateRange field if non-nil, zero value otherwise.

-### GetAbsoluteDateRangeOk

-`func (o *TemplateResponseDateRange) GetAbsoluteDateRangeOk() (*TemplateResponseDateRangeAbsoluteDateRange, bool)`

-GetAbsoluteDateRangeOk returns a tuple with the AbsoluteDateRange field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAbsoluteDateRange

-`func (o *TemplateResponseDateRange) SetAbsoluteDateRange(v TemplateResponseDateRangeAbsoluteDateRange)`

-SetAbsoluteDateRange sets AbsoluteDateRange field to given value.

-### HasAbsoluteDateRange

-`func (o *TemplateResponseDateRange) HasAbsoluteDateRange() bool`

-HasAbsoluteDateRange returns a boolean if a field has been set.

-### SetAbsoluteDateRangeNil

-`func (o *TemplateResponseDateRange) SetAbsoluteDateRangeNil(b bool)`

- SetAbsoluteDateRangeNil sets the value for AbsoluteDateRange to be an explicit nil

-### UnsetAbsoluteDateRange
-`func (o *TemplateResponseDateRange) UnsetAbsoluteDateRange()`

-UnsetAbsoluteDateRange ensures that no value is present for AbsoluteDateRange, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)